Vision Thing (album): Content

 The album was designed by songwriter and singer Andrew Eldritch as an attack on the policies of the George H. W. Bush administration (the title comes from an oft-cited quote by Bush).
+According to Eldritch, the album's artwork features a barely visible image of Detroit's inner-city.
+The area had been heavily economically impacted during this period.

 Legacy

 Described by Andrew Eldritch as "a fine album", it was included by Q magazine on their "Fifty Best Albums of 1990" list.
 In 1999, Ned Raggett ranked the album at number 69 on his list of "The Top 136 or So Albums of the Nineties".
+The song "More" was later included in the movie, There's Something Wrong With The Children, in 2023.

 Track listing

 All songs produced by Eldritch, except "More", produced by Eldritch and Jim Steinman, and "When You Don't See Me", produced by Chris Tsangarides.

 2006 reissue

 Along with the group's previous two releases, Vision Thing was reissued in November 2006 with bonus tracks.